palautatan/ph142/index.md

 Professor Mi-Suk Kang Dufour
 MWF 8:00-9:00, 245 Li Ka Shing

-### "Statistics is Everywhere"
-Statistics is really everywhere!
-Let's start pinpointing where and grow this list out in the future.

-**Fashion**
-<a href="https://www.youtube.com/watch?v=bkcAmCqIaao">ZARA Analytics</a>.

 ## Notes
 #### Part 0 | The Kickoff
 Before we get deep into the class, here are a few helper documents.